mitchell-lang/docs/tutorials/tutorial-gbdt.md

 is a list of pairs, where the left-hand-side of the pair has feature information, and the right-hand-size has labels.

-Earlier we said the definitions for the `DT.feature` and `DT.label` types:
+Earlier we said the definitions for the `D.feature` and `D.label` types:

 ```sml
 type label = real;
 type feature = int * real;
 ```

-This function uses the `DT.features` (not the same as `DT.feature`, note the "s"!) type, which is defined as an array of integers (`array` is like `list`, in that it works with other types):
+This function uses the `D.features` (not the same as `D.feature`, note the "s"!) type, which is defined as an array of integers (`array` is like `list`, in that it works with other types):

 ```sml